-- Wait for the repair function (it can take from 5 minutes to over 30 minutes, depending on the corrupted files).
+- Wait for the repair function (it can take 5 minutes to over 30 minutes, depending on the corrupted files).

 4. Remove resource-heavy and temp files

-While there are some good tips for speeding up League of Legends FPS in the game settings, there are some optimizations that can only be done inside macOS.
+While there are some good tips for speeding up League of Legends FPS in the game settings, some optimizations can only be done inside macOS.
 With use, your Mac becomes full of all kinds of files you don’t need that still consume your processor’s speed.
 But how do you find them?

 A popular trick used by pro gamers is to fire up an automatic optimization tool like CleanMyMac X, which finds the files that slow you down so you can focus on landing that next stun.

 Using CleanMyMac X is easy — just fire up its Optimization module: